NFRohan/CRAWLER-RAG-DOCHELPER/README.md

 ---

 <p align="center">
-  Made with ❤️ using LangChain and RAG
+  Made with ❤️ using LangChain, Hybrid Search, and RAG
 </p>